 Again, this list is in no particular order and some might be missing.
 Additionally, devices like the new Huawei Mate 10 already have Oreo.
 As announcements get made by Huawei, we’ll confirm the details here.
-Furthermore, we’re seeing Oreo arrive for the U.S. unlocked Huawei Mate 9 this week, so be on the lookout for that.
+Furthermore, we’re seeing Oreo arrive for the U.S. unlocked Huawei Mate 9, so be on the lookout for that.

 In closing, we also want to list a few that won’t get an update to Oreo.
 Again, we’re not 100% sure on the entire list, but a lot of phones won’t get Oreo updates.
 Like the Honor 5, Huawei Y3, Honor 7, Mate 8 (maybe), and Huawei Y3, Y5, Y6, and Y7, to name a few.
 Most of these phones aren’t available in the US either, so keep that in mind.